 the explanation for each proposed amendment; and

-the date on which the proposed amendments will take effect (not to be not sooner than [20] Business Days after the Correction Request is notified) (the Code Correction Date).
+the date on which the proposed amendments will take effect (not to be not sooner than 20 Business Days after the Correction Request is notified) (the Code Correction Date).

-A Correction Request shall be deemed to have amended the Code unless an Interested Party submits a notice of objection to both First Gas and GIC prior to the Code Correction Date.
+A Correction Request shall be deemed to have amended the Code unless an Interested Party submits a notice of objection to both First Gas (which First Gas will promptly publish on OATIS) and GIC prior to the Code Correction Date.

-In the absence of any notice of objection pursuant to section 17.15, First Gas shall publish marked up and clean copies of the Code incorporating the changes set out in the Correction Request [on OATIS] and the amended Code shall take effect on the Code Correction Date.
+In the absence of any notice of objection pursuant to section 17.16, First Gas shall publish marked up and clean copies of the Code incorporating the changes set out in the Correction Request on OATIS and the amended Code shall take effect on the Code Correction Date.

-If a notice of objection is submitted pursuant to section 17.15, the Correction Request shall be deemed to have been withdrawn (and the Interested Party who submitted it may submit a Draft Change Request).
+If a notice of objection is submitted pursuant to section 17.16, the Correction Request shall be deemed to have been withdrawn (and the Interested Party who submitted it may submit a Draft Change Request).